Shutters for Mobile Home Storm Safety

 Mobile Home Storm Safety

-Mobile home living on the coast can cause apprehension and fear as hurricane season poses threats of severe damage to homes.
+Mobile home living on the coast can cause apprehension and fear.
+Especially, as hurricane season poses threats of severe damage to homes.
 For higher category storms, depending on how far from the coast your home is, you may have to evacuate and risk for damage may be high for all homes regardless of type.

 Always Have a Plan for Mobile Home Storm Safety